Services we provide

 It is then up to you, with the comparative information provided, to decide whether or not you wish to take the matter further.
 At least you will be fully aware of the situation and will not be ‘flying blind’.

-Again, go to https://www.swimmingpoolregister.nsw.gov.au/ and click on the blue box to the right called ‘LookUp Pool’.
+Again, go to https://www.swimmingpoolregister.nsw.gov.au/ and click on the blue box to the right called ‘Search’.
 Follow the prompts by inserting the address and it will show whether your pool has been registered, and if it has a current Certificate of Compliance or Non-compliance.

-If it does not have a Certificate of Compliance, this is against legislation, so contact the agent, owner, or even the Department of Fair Trading.
+If it does not have a Certificate of Compliance, this is against legislation, so contact the agent, owner, or even the Department of Fair Trading/the Building Commission.
 And then immediately request that we carry out an inspection on the pool, so that a Certificate of Compliance may be issued.

 Remember that new houses, registered within the last three years, may have a current Occupation Certificate, which is valid for pool barrier certification purposes.
 Unfortunately, these are not noted on the Swimming Pool Register, but should have been attached to your lease agreement .